xiezx23/Kairos/README.md

 ![Overview of Kairos](images/Kairos_overview.jpg)
 We decouple the storage of weights of linear layers and the computation of linear layers.
 Kairos consists of quantizer, profiler, and converter.
-The quantizer compresses a full precision LLM into a 4-bit LLM in Section~\ref{subsec:TSQ}.
+The quantizer compresses a full precision LLM into a 4-bit LLM.
-The profiler explores the quantization strategy based on Theorem~\ref{theorem} to construct a lookup table for each linear layer in section~\ref{subsec:profiler}.
+The profiler explores the quantization strategy to construct a lookup table for each linear layer.
-The converter converts the weights and activations based on the given quantization strategy in Section~\ref{subsec:converter}.
+The converter converts the weights and activations based on the given quantization strategy.

 ## Install
 1. Install Package